Share Your Expertise With Our Global Audience

 - Your LinkedIn Profile: The wide world web is a funny place.
 We like to take a look at your LinkedIn profile to make sure you are who you say you are.

-We’ll be in touch within 5 business days if we're interested in your article.
-However, because we get a lot of emails be sure to follow the guidelines above, otherwise you may not hear back from us.
+Once we receive your pitch, we’ll be in touch within 5 working days if we're interested in your article.
+However, because we get a lot of emails be sure to follow the guidelines above, otherwise you may not hear back from us 😉